AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

     ```

 1. Apply `set-constant` and `set-cookie` on any webpage,
-   but because of specific scriptlet exception rule
+   but due to special scriptlet exception rule
    only `set-constant` scriptlet will be applied on `example.org` and its subdomains:

     ```adblock